A Complete Guide to Creating, Promoting, and Optimizing Your Video Content

 When you grant access to a Google account, there are three options for roles:

-To add individuals to your account, click the gear icon in the upper right-hand corner of your YouTube channel.
-Go to “Overview” and click “Add or remove managers.”
+To add individuals to your account, tap your Google account icon in the upper right-hand corner to open the drop-down menu and go to “Settings”.

 Now that your YouTube channel is up and running, let’s talk about search optimization.